Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Define in advance:

-• Which decisions may the CTO make immediately without CEO approval?
+• Which decisions may the CTO make immediately, without CEO approval?

 • Which actions are pre-authorized?

-Who Communicates with Whom?
+Who communicates with whom?

 Communication in crises is at least as important as technical problem-solving.